hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoReference.md

 ### The IntSeq type and the integer sequence operator

-One unique characteristic for Expresso is the built-in `IntSeq` type.
+One unique characteristic for Expresso is the built-in `intseq` type.
 As the name suggests, it produces a series of integers.
-The `IntSeq` type has 3 fields, `lower`, `upper` and `step`. `lower` represents the lower bound of the sequence, `upper` the upper bound and `step` the step by which an iteration proceeds at a time.
+The `intseq` type has 3 fields, `lower`, `upper` and `step`. `lower` represents the lower bound of the sequence, `upper` the upper bound and `step` the step by which an iteration proceeds at a time.
-The `IntSeq` type has the corresponding literal form and it is written as follows:
+The `intseq` type has the corresponding literal form and it is written as follows:
 `lower(..|...)upper[:step]`

 ```Expresso